SupSkiFun/NASAapi/README.md

         33  let key = 'Your_Key_Goes_Here' ;
         Changes are similar in other languages.
 3. For PowerShell just run it.
 It should function correctly in PowerShell 5 or 7.
-    For Python, install into your main or virtual env the modules in requirements.txt.
+    For Python install into your main or virtual env the modules in requirements.txt.
     For Node.js install into your directory the modules listed in package.json.
-    For Ruby, install the modules within the Gemfile.
+    For Ruby install the modules within the Gemfile.
 4. From PowerShell 7.0.2, returning the JSON data into a PSCustomObject:
     C:\NASAapi> $ps = .\PowerShell\GetNasa.ps1
     C:\NASAapi> $py = python.exe .\Python\getNasa.py | ConvertFrom-Json -Depth 4
     C:\NASAapi> $nj = node.exe .\Node.js\getNasa.js | ConvertFrom-Json -Depth 4
     C:\NASAapi> $rb = ruby.exe .\Python\getNasa.py | ConvertFrom-Json -Depth 4
-5. Note that running the Python, Node.Js and Ruby scripts without ConvertFrom-JSON results in 'plain' JSON.
+5. Note that running the Python, Node.Js and Ruby scripts without ConvertFrom-JSON results in an output of 'plain' JSON.
 6. Conversely, to obtain plain JSON from PowerShell, execute .\PowerShell\GetNasa.ps1 | ConvertTo-Json -Depth 4